Buffing Compound: Types, Color Chart and Applications

 Buffing or polishing compounds are mainly divided into three categories:

-Cutting Compound
+- Cutting Compound

-Tripolis is the cutting compound.
+Tripoli is the cutting compound.
 Here, 'cutting' refers to how easily metal is cut directly by the buffing compound.
 Large cuts eliminate more cuts than lower ones.
 Tripoli compounds remove dull scratches and emery marks to provide a smooth, while dull, surface.

-Polishing Compound
+- Polishing Compound

 Compounds that minimize rough surfaces and give a quality of luster.

-Finishing Rouges
+- Finishing Rouges

-In the end, Finishing rouges provide high-quality polish & sharp finishing.
+At last, Finishing rouges provide high-quality polish & sharp finishing.

-The significant difference between rouge compounds and tripoli compounds is: rouges are usually used for polishing and finishing work.
+The significant difference between rouge compounds and tripoli compounds is: that rouges are usually used for polishing and finishing work.
 In contrast, tripoli compounds are used for cutting and buffing to remove scratches from the metal.

-Buffing Compounds Color Chart & Applications
+Buffing Compounds Color Chart and Applications

-BUFFING COMPOUNDS | APPLICATIONS | METAL SURFACE |
+BUFFING COMPOUNDS |

 Black Emery Compound |